-Native Landscaping in Round Rock, TX
+Native Plant Garden Planning in Round Rock, Texas

 Round Rock offers turf removal rebates focused on parkway strips, along with LCRA WaterSmart rebates for broader turf conversion projects.
 The city sits on the transition between Blackland Prairies and Edwards Plateau — giving homeowners diverse native plant options.